 The origins of this work could be traced to Banner’s 1997 work THE NAM, 1,000 pages of continuous text, fully describing six Hollywood Vietnam movies.
 The Chinook helicopter, though still in constant use today, is iconically linked with the Vietnam war and, like THE NAM, becomes a way of observing the mythology surrounding conflict.

-A special publication, designed by the artist with text by Chrissie Iles, Curator at the Whitney Museum of Art, New York, accompanies the exhibition.
+A special publication, designed by the artist with text by Chrissie Iles, Curator at the Whitney Museum of Art, New York, accompanied the exhibition.

 Since graduating from Goldsmiths College of Art, London in 1993, Fiona Banner has continued to evolve an important, considered and interrelated practice, rooted in language.
 Her work encompasses sculpture, drawing, installation and text, and demonstrates a long-standing fascination with the emblem of fighter aircraft and their role within culture and especially as presented in film.
 Banner is well known for her early works in the form of ‘wordscapes’, written transcriptions of the frame-by-frame action in Hollywood war films, including Top Gun and Apocalypse Now.